Chinese Farmers Are Now Selling More Online. Can “E-Commerce for Agriculture” Also Work in Africa?

 1. Infrastructure Investment

 For e-commerce to be successful, connectivity is key.
 Roads, railways, airports, internet portals are crucial to ensure e-commerce becomes convenient, speedier and a trusted alternative than face-to-face shopping.
-From 1992 to 2013, China spent 8.6% of GDP on infrastructure for physical infrastructure to ensure reliable movement of goods, alongside 140 billion RMB ($21billion) on expanding broadband internet to 98% of country’s 500,000 villages by 2020.
-Whereas since 2000, African countries’ GDP share on infrastructure investment has been reported at 3.5 per cent per year.
-To close its infrastructural gaps, McKinsey Global Institute in 2016 projected that African countries would need to increase this figure to 4.5 percent
+From 1992 to 2013, China spent 8.6% of GDP on physical infrastructure to ensure reliable movement of goods, alongside 140 billion RMB (US $21billion) on expanding broadband internet to 98% of country’s 500,000 villages by 2020.
+In contrast, since 2000, African countries’ GDP share on infrastructure investment has been reported at 3.5% per year.
+To close infrastructure gaps, McKinsey Global Institute in 2016 projected that African countries would need to increase this figure to 4.5%.

 In Africa, infrastructural underdevelopment contributes to long delivery times and hampers intra-regional trade.
 With 204 kilometres of roads per 1,000 square kilometres as compared to the global average at 944 kilometres per 1,000 square kilometres, and 65 thousand km of rail across the entire continent (of which 22 thousand is within South Africa) compared to China’s 139 thousand km (of which 35 thousand is high speed), Africa has a lot of catching up to do.
 Once infrastructure is established and logistics are smoothed, better trust relations will be instilled due to faster, reliable deliveries.
 This will complement the AfCFTA, which will help to harmonise cross-border rules and regulation and make trade and logistics more consistent.